 These tots are suitable from 6 months.
-However, just be mindful that they do contain egg and nuts, two common allergens.
-You should introduce these foods seperatly first.
+However, just be mindful that they do contain egg, nuts and dairy, three of the common allergens.
+You should introduce these foods separately first.
 You may wish to add a little less cheese to reduce sodium levels.

 I personally haven't tried this but think it is a great idea.
 Just make sure to grease your muffin tray well and you may find that it needs an extra 5 mins in the oven.

-I’ve serve with a lemon yogurt dip (mix 1/2 cup full fat natural yogurt with 1 tbsp of freshly squeezed lemon juice, 1/2 garlic clove (minced) and salt & pepper.
+I've serve with a lemon yogurt dip (mix ½ cup full-fat natural yogurt with 1 tablespoon of freshly squeezed lemon juice, ½ garlic clove (minced) and salt & pepper.
 Stir to combine and adjust to suit taste).

 You can serve with a selection of dips (which kids love) or your child's favourite dip.